Inspiring Summer Reading for Business School Students

 Combating the idea that large, extensive changes can wipe slates clean and erase challenges by beginning anew, Heffernan’s book shows that sometimes the slightest of changes have the biggest influence.
 From ideas like encouraging lower-rank employees to speak up more and using conflict as a creative facilitator for change, Beyond Measure takes a look at large organizations around the world and how seemingly small shifts caused the companies to change in a big way—for the better.

-6. The Seven Habit of Highly Successful People: Powerful Lessons in Personal Change, by Stephen R. Covey
+6. The Seven Habits of Highly Successful People: Powerful Lessons in Personal Change, by Stephen R. Covey

 A classic for leaders in any industry, Covey’s book takes an intensive look at how we have historically perceived the concept of success.
 He acknowledges that many individuals who outwardly seem successful still struggle with an internal desire for success on a deeper level—in personal relationships and in self-fulfillment.
 Though Covey highlights seven habits individually, together they work in concert to continually improve each other.
 Building on these habits increases confidence in the workplace as well as confidence in yourself.